Turtsle/thirtyDollarCreator/README.md

 6. If you have questions contact me in discord: Turtsle#4267

-7. (Optional) You can set TRANSPOSITION, NOTES_ABOVE, and FILE_NAME and they have a note next to them saying what they do
+7. (Optional) You can set a bunch of other stuff as well but read what it says next to them or everything will break down like me while I was coding this project

 #Skip all this